 Overview and Mission: The Center for Cognitive Neuroimaging represents a multidisciplinary effort for developing and applying new Cognitive Neuroimaging Techniques for studies into the Human Brain.
-Our mission is to unravel how information is communicated and represented in the brain across the meso- and macro-scale.
-While we acknowledge the importance of big data, we emphasize the need for understanding reproducibility and variability at the individual level.
+Our mission is to unravel how information is communicated and represented in the brain across the meso- and macro-scales.
+We acknowledge the importance of big data, but also emphasize the need for understanding reproducibility and variability at the individual level.
 To this end, we build on our three areas of specialization (outlined below) in an integrative approach, with the aim to enhance precision of non-invasive neuroimaging and brain stimulation.

 Computational Cognitive Neuroimaging: We are using computational approaches to unravel how the fundamental building blocks of cognition (such as accumulation and integration of information, sensory and memory representations, prediction etc.) are coded in brain activity.
 Example Highlight: Using psychophysical subsampling techniques and information theoretical approaches to map information content to brain activity at the individual level.

 High-Resolution Cognitive Neuroimaging: We are using MEG/EEG and fMRI (including 7Tesla) to image neural motives of sensory and cognitive processes with high temporal and spatial precision (emphases on oscillatory brain activity, laminar imaging, functional network- and circuit-dynamics).
 Example Highlight: Leveraging machine learning and advanced data analytics for inferring cortical and subcortical network dynamics during decision making and learning via EEG-fMRI fusion (at 3T and 7T).

-- Main PIs: Fracasso, Goense, Gross, Gunamony, Harvey, Ince, Muckli, Philiastides, Robertson, Rousselet, Schyns, Thut, Uhlhaas
+- Main PIs: Fracasso, Goense, Gross, Gunamony, Hanslmayr, Harvey, Ince, Muckli, Matias Palva, Satu Palva, Philiastides, Robertson, Rousselet, Schyns, Thut, Uhlhaas, Wimber

 NeuroImaging-guided Brain Stimulation: Using insight from Computational and Cognitive Neuroimaging, we aim to develop conventional non-invasive (transcranial) brain stimulation techniques into more powerful tools for a more precise targeting of brain activity and associated functions.
 We are also using real-time fMRI/EEG Neurofeedback.
 Example Highlight: Developing EEG/MEG-guided neuronavigated transcranial stimulation to enhance efficacy and specificity of these non-invasive interventions.